ElektraInitiative/libelektra/doc/DESIGN.md

 	ssize_t keyGetValueSize(const Key *key);
-does not specify whether it is a binary or string, it will just return the size which can be passed to malloc to hold the entire value.
+does not specify whether it is a binary or string, it will just return the size which can be passed to elektraMalloc to hold the entire value.

 	ssize_t keyGetString(const Key *key, char *returnedString, size_t maxSize);
 Get the string into a buffer maintained by you.